Ambush: History

-Germanic war chief Arminius sprung an ambush against the Romans at Battle of the Teutoburg Forest.
-This particular ambush was to affect the course of Western history.
+Germanic war chief Arminius sprung an ambush against the Romans at Battle of the Teutoburg Forest, affecting the course of Western history.
 The Germanic forces demonstrated several principles needed for a successful ambush.
 They took cover in difficult forested terrain, allowing the warriors time and space to mass without detection.
-They had the element of surprise, and this was also aided by the defection of Arminius from Roman ranks prior to the battle.
-They sprang the attack when the Romans were most vulnerable; when they had left their fortified camp, and were on the march in a pounding rainstorm.
+They had the element of surprise, aided by the defection of Arminius from Roman ranks prior to the battle.
+They sprang the attack when the Romans were most vulnerable: when they had left their fortified camp, and were on the march in a rainstorm.

-The Germans did not dawdle at the hour of decision but attacked quickly, using a massive series of short, rapid, vicious charges against the length of the whole Roman line, with charging units sometimes withdrawing to the forest to regroup while others took their place.
+The Germans attacked quickly, using a series of rapid charges against the length of the Roman line, with charging units sometimes withdrawing to the forest to regroup while others took their place.
 The Germans also used blocking obstacles, erecting a trench and earthen wall to hinder Roman movement along the route of the killing zone.
 The result was a mass slaughter of the Romans and the destruction of three legions.
-The Germanic victory caused a limit on Roman expansion in the West.
-Ultimately, it established the Rhine as the boundary of the Roman Empire for the next four hundred years, until the decline of the Roman influence in the West.
-The Roman Empire made no further concerted attempts to conquer Germania beyond the Rhine.

 There are many notable examples of ambushes during the Roman-Persian Wars.
-A year after their victory at Carrhae, the Parthians invaded Syria but were driven back after a Roman ambush near Antigonia.
+A year after their victory at Carrhae, the Parthians invaded Syria but were driven back after a Roman ambush near Antigoneia.
 Roman Emperor Julian was mortally wounded in an ambush near Samarra in 363 during the retreat from his Persian campaign.
 A Byzantine invasion of Persian Armenia was repelled by a small force at Anglon who performed a meticulous ambush by using the rough terrain as a force multiplier and concealing in houses.
 Heraclius' discovery of a planned ambush by Shahrbaraz in 622 was a decisive factor in his campaign.